-[Name of group] will be holding an event on Thursday 6th February as part of a nation-wide push to get people talking more openly about mental health for one day.
+[Name of group] will be holding an event on Thursday 3rd February as part of a nation-wide push to get people talking more openly about mental health for one day.

-Time to Talk Day is organised by See Me, Scotland's programme to end mental health discrimiantion, in partnership with Time to Change in England.
+Time to Talk Day is organised in Scotland by See Me, the national programme to end mental health discrimination.

 Time to Talk Day aims to get as many people as possible talking about mental health.
-This year See Me is highlighting the importance of choosing to talk about mental health.
+This year See Me is looking at all the different ways people can to start conversations on mental health.

-Since its launch in 2014, Time to Talk Day has sparked millions of conversations in schools, homes, workplaces, in the media and online, and attracted support from celebrities such as Des Clarke, Stephen Fry and Scottish actor Daniel Portman, who played Pod in Game of Thrones.
+Since its launch, Time to Talk Day has sparked millions of conversations in schools, homes, workplaces, in the media and online, and attracted support from Scottish celebrities such as Des Clarke, Gail Porter and actor Daniel Portman, who played Pod in Game of Thrones.

 [Name of group, location] will join thousands of other groups, organisations, schools and members of the public, who will all be having conversations about mental health on Time to Talk Day.
-Activity planned for the day by [Name of group] will include [Please add a paragraph in here about what your group is specifically doing].
+Activity planned for the day by [Name of group] will include [Please add a]

+paragraph in here about what your group is specifically doing].

 We all have mental health, and any of us could go through a period where we struggle, but many of us are too afraid to talk about it.
 Starting a conversation about mental health might seem daunting but simply sending a text, checking in on a friend or sharing something on social media can break the ice.
-More tips can be found at www.seemescotland.org/movement-for-change/campaigns/time-to-talk/
+More tips can be found at www.seemescotland.org/seeus/campaigns/time-to-talk.